 Advice and tools

-We’ve created the 'Advice and tools' pages to help chefs and restaurateurs understand the ethical issues and find practical ways in which sustainable ingredients - such as local and seasonal fruit and vegetables, high welfare meat, sustainable fish, organic and Fairtrade produce - can be incorporated into menus.
+We’ve created the 'Advice and tools' pages to help chefs, restaurateurs, caterers and community food enterprises find practical ways in which sustainable ingredients - such as local and seasonal fruit and vegetables, high welfare meat, sustainable fish, organic and Fairtrade produce - can be incorporated into menus.

-Each page contains an explanation of what the problem is, some suggestions of what you as a restaurant or caterer can do to help, and a list of useful resources.
+Each 'issue' page contains an explanation of what the problem is, some suggestions of what your business can do to help, and a list of useful resources.
+And finally, chefs have kindly shared delicious recipe ideas - for example, for dishes which reduce bread waste by using leftover bread, or incorporate nose-to-tail cuts.

 - Local and seasonal food - The food we eat is being transported further than ever, and there is increasing demand for a wide range of ready-prepared and exotic out-of-season produce.